youtube/api-samples/README.md

 api-samples
 ===========

-Code samples for YouTube APIs, including the YouTube Data API, YouTube Analytics API, and YouTube Live Streaming API.
+Code samples for New YouTube APIs, including the New YouTube Data API, New YouTube Analytics API, and New YouTube Live Streaming API.
 The repo contains language-specific directories that contain the samples.